YousefED/typescript-json-schema/README.md

-  --out, -o             The output file, defaults to using stdout --validationKeywords  Provide additional validation keywords to include            [array]   [default: []] --ignoreErrors        Generate even if the program has errors.                     [boolean] [default: false]
+  --out, -o             The output file, defaults to using stdout --validationKeywords  Provide additional validation keywords to include            [array]   [default: []] --ignoreErrors        Generate even if the program has errors.                     [boolean] [default: false] --excludePrivate      Exclude private members from the schema                      [boolean] [default: false]
 ```

 ### Programmatic use